Tunnel vision: Tunnel vision in glaucoma

 Glaucoma is the leading cause for irreversible blindness globally.
 Glaucoma usually starts with no symptoms to start losing peripheral vision, and if untreated, it can leads to a complete loss of peripheral vision, which is tunnel vision, and eventually, central vision will be affected leading to complete blindness.
 Central vision refers to the range people see that's straight ahead of them, and it's characterized with fine details and better ability to detect color.
 And peripheral vision is the range outside of fixation.
 The mechanism underlying this procedure starts with an imbalance between aqueous humor secretion and aqueous humor drainage.
 In the eyes, the ciliary body secrets liquids in the eye, called aqueous humor, after the secretion, the liquid arrives at posterior chamber, which is the space between lens and iris.
 Then the liquid goes past the pupil to arrive at the anterior chamber, the space between iris and cornea, and eventually goes out of the eye through the connective tissue called trabecular meshwork.
 In healthy eyes, the drainage and the secretion of aqueous humor is balanced, but in glaucoma, the drainage is either partially or completely blocked, causing an increased pressure in the eye.
 The excess aqueous humor will eventually push on the optic nerves at the back of the eye.
 Peripheral vision loss is often the first symptom in the process since the nerves in the surroundings are the first to be damaged.
 If untreated, a complete loss of peripheral vision, tunnel vision, occurs.

-Daily activities in people with permanent tunnel vision
+Impaired activities

 Driving

 Because of constant motion, the visual field of a driver is usually not stable.
 To monitor changes in our environment, peripheral vision plays a big role in signalling us when it will be safe to change lanes, whether a pedestrian is crossing the street, which direction the car in front is turning, and how fast the car is running.
 Since drivers have expectations of these possible collisional cues to appear in their peripheral vision, they tend to drive safer when these cues are presented peripherally than at fixation.
 In patients with glaucoma, they have more difficulties in lane maintenance, scanning and vehicle control.
 In addition, compared to individuals without field defects, people with impaired peripheral visual require longer search time, more fixations with shorter durations, and more errors while driving, influencing their ability to maintain a steady lane and increasing their risks of collision.